stardazed/sd-streams/packages/streams-polyfill/README.md

 I have not tested older browsers with a `fetch` polyfill.
 It may work, it may not.
 If you try it out, ensure the `fetch` polyfill loads before this one.

+The text encoding streams require a compliant `TextEncoder` and `TextDecoder` to be present either natively or through a polyfill.
+Browser support: Safari 10.1+, (iOS 10.3+), Firefox 19+, Chrome 38+.
+Edge currently does NOT support these interfaces.

 ### Node
-Node (as of July 2018) has no built-in fetch or web streams support.
+Node (as of September 2018) has no built-in fetch or web streams support.
 I did not do extensive tests but this polyfill, when `require()`d, will install all streams types in Node's `global` object and they then work as expected.
 Like with browsers, cooperation with any `fetch` polyfills available has not been tested.